-- The National Institute of Justice sponsors criminal court research and court-based program evaluation to identify tools, programs, and policies that satisfy criminal justice goals including public safety, cost-efficiency, and fair and equitable treatment of victims and defendants.
-Visit NIJ.gov's Courts topic page.
+- The National Institute of Justice (NIJ) sponsors criminal court research and court-based program evaluation to identify tools, programs, and policies that satisfy criminal justice goals including public safety, cost-efficiency, and fair and equitable treatment of victims and defendants.

 See the OJP Open Solicitations page to learn more about opportunities and to access archived solicitations.

 - Court Appointed Special Advocates (CASA)

 Publications and Resources

 Access related publications and resources from OJP and its bureaus by visiting:

 - Office of Juvenile Justice and Delinquency Prevention (OJJDP): Publications